chocolateboy/get-wild/README.md

 const obj = { map }
 const get = getter({ collect })

 get(obj, 'map.*.value')   // ["foo", "bar", "baz", "quux"]
+get(obj, 'map[0].value')  // "foo"
+get(obj, 'map[-1].value') // "quux"
 ```

-The `collect` function is used to convert a value under a wildcard token into
+The `collect` function is used to convert a non-array value under a wildcard
-an array of values.
-If not supplied, it defaults to
+token, or indexed by an integer, into an array of values.
+If not supplied, it
-[`Object.values`][Object.values], which works with objects, arrays, and other
+defaults to [`Object.values`][Object.values], which works with plain objects,
-non-nullish values.
-It can be overridden to add support for traversable values
+array-likes, and other non-nullish values.
+It can be overridden to add support
-that aren't plain objects or arrays, e.g. ES6 Map and Set instances.
+for traversable values that aren't plain objects or arrays, e.g. DOM elements
+or ES6 Map and Set instances.

 Note that the value passed to `collect` is not falsey and not an array, as both
 are handled without calling `collect`.

+For indexed access, the collect function is passed the index as its second
+argument.
+For wildcard matches, the index is omitted.
+This distinction can be
+used to customize the result, e.g. to avoid constructing a large array if only
+a single value is accessed, or to customize the order of the values.

 ## default